 What to watch out for when buying a used 4-th gen. Toyota 4Runner?

 When taking the vehicle for a pre-purchase inspection, ask a mechanic to check the frame, crossmembers and undercarriage components for rust damage.
 Some rust damage areas could be hidden behind the skid plates.
+Trucks from the region with high road salt usage or high-humidity are more likely to have rust.
+If the frame shows considerable rust damage, the vehicle should be avoided.
 Other underneath items that are known to go bad include lower ball joints, brake calipers (they tend to stick), CV axle

 boots, spare tire lowering mechanism and the X-REAS suspension.
 The X-REAS suspension could be troublesome at higher mileage, we recommend looking for the 4Runner without this option.
 A loud ticking noise from the 4.7L V8 when it's started cold might be an indication of a leaking/cracked exhaust manifold which will require expensive repairs.
 A low coolant level or white smoke from the exhaust could be signs of a blown head gasket, which is one of the known problems in the early 4.0L V6 engines at higher mileage.
 Early signs of a leaking head gasket in the 1GR-FE engine include occasional misfiring (often, cylinder 6) and loss of coolant.
 Your mechanic can do the cooling system pressure test or check for presence of exhaust gases in the cooling system to check for a leaking head gasket.
 It might also be a good idea to scan the engine computer (ECM) for previously stored trouble codes (e.g. code P0306 for cylinder 6 misfire).
 Generally, if there is a smoke from the exhaust when the engine is started, the vehicle should be avoided.
 A low oil level could also indicate that the engine consumes oil.
 All 4WD system functions must be tested, as the 4WD actuator tends to stick if not used for a long time.
 Watch out for any of the warning lights staying on with the engine running.